 Specify the unique host name the users will address to, like TestSite, in the Host Name field.

-You can configure the binding in the command prompt.
-In this case, for IIS 7 or higher the command to configure the binding looks like this:
+You can configure the IIS site binding using the command prompt.
+In this case, for IIS 7 or newer the command to configure the binding looks like this:

 Now you can start the second website as well.

-All you have to do is to add an alias for the server (A or CNAME) to DNS that specifies the IP address or the hostname of your IIS web server.
+All you have to do is to add a DNS alias for the server (A or CNAME) to pointing to the IP address or the hostname of your IIS web server.
 If you are using an Active Directory domain, you need to create DNS records on the domain controller.

 Here are some useful notes worth to be mentioned.

-If you are using a local IIS server, the mapping of site names to the server’s IP address is done via the file
+If you are using a standalone IIS server, the mapping of site names to the server’s IP address is done via the file

 The bind settings are stored in the IIS configuration file <sites> section of the IIS config file